Safetywashing: Do AI Safety Benchmarks Actually Measure Safety Progress?: Conclusion

 \section{Conclusion}

-Our analysis reveals that many AI safety benchmarks---around half---often inadvertently capture a latent factor closely tied to general capabilities, opening the door to safetywashing.
-We find that model performance on capabilities benchmarks, distilled into a ``capabilities score,'' also has a remarkably high association with the amount of training compute.
+Our analysis reveals that many AI safety benchmarks—around half—often inadvertently capture latent factors closely tied to general capabilities and raw training compute, opening the door to safetywashing.
+We find that model performance on capabilities benchmarks, distilled into a 'capabilities score,' and raw compute expenditure both have remarkably high associations with purported safety metrics.
 AI safety subfields such as alignment, scalable oversight, truthfulness, and static adversarial robustness are highly correlated with upstream general capabilities; areas such as bias, dynamic adversarial robustness, and calibration have relatively low correlations; measurements of sycophancy and weaponization risk have significant negative correlations with general capabilities.
 Overall, it is hard to avoid measuring upstream model capabilities in AI safety benchmarks.
 We also conclude that alignment theory, which has heavily influenced AI safety priorities, is a counterproductive paradigm for guiding ML safety research.
 Science through empirical measurement should take its place.